InterDigital loses another round in patent fight

 InterDigital said it was disappointed by the decision but would push on with other litigation that it already has under way.

-"We remain very confident in the strength of our portfolio, and in our ability to continue to grow our licensing programme," William J. Merritt, chief executive of InterDigital, said in a statement.
+"We remain very confident in the strength of our portfolio, and in our ability to continue to grow our licensing program," William J. Merritt, chief executive of InterDigital, said in a statement.

 Separately, InterDigital sued ZTE Corp and Microsoft's Nokia handset business in a district court in Delaware using different patents.
 It won against ZTE in October but the Microsoft trial has not yet begun.